en_USEnglish

 Best practices for structuring your bullet points

 The structure of bullet points is crucial to their effectiveness.
-To ensure a coherent, impactful presentation, certain practices must be followed.
-First of all, opt for a simplicity is essential.
-Each bullet point should focus on a single strong idea, avoiding audience confusion.
+To ensure a coherent and impactful presentation, certain practices must be followed.
+First, choose a simplicity is essential.
+Each bullet point should focus on a single strong idea, thus avoiding confusion among the audience.

 Creating an information tree

-Good organization of ideas is also essential.
-We recommend structuring ideas in a hierarchical fashion.
-Start with the main idea and develop more detailed sub-themes.
-This makes it easier to navigate through the information.
+Proper organization of ideas is also essential.
+It is recommended to structure ideas hierarchically.
+Start with the main idea and develop more detailed subtopics.
+This promotes smooth navigation through the information.
 For example:

 • General theme : Benefits of the product